cosmosking2050/API/1.3/README.md

 <h4>Receiving API callbacks:</h4>

 <code>POST XML</code> - to the Postback URL defined in your Account's API Settings page.
+Postback notifications are forwarded to your server individually every second and require an HTTP STATUS 200 response.

-> If establishing a connection to your Postback URL takes longer than 10 seconds, the connection will time out and fail.
-We expect your server to respond with an successful status header containing HTTP STATUS 200.
-If no response is given or the HTTP code is not 200 we will consider it a failed request and will retry five minutes later up to 5 times.
+> We expect your server to accept our postback within 10 seconds by responding with a stanard HTTP STATUS 200 header (success).
+If establishing a connection to your Postback URL takes longer than 10 seconds, the connection will time out and be dropped.
+If the connection times out or the HTTP code is not 200 we will retry the notification again five minutes later for a maximum of 5 retries per notification.

 <h4>API Limitations</h4>